rwehresmann/sumsub-ruby-sdk/README.md

 request = Sumsub::Request.new

 # If you didn't set your configurations on Sumsub.configure block,
-# you have the option to inform it in the Request constructor like so:
+# you have the option to inform it in the Request constructor, like this:
 #
 # request = Sumsub::Request.new(
 #   token: your_token,